 - 2–3 cups veggies like cauliflower florets, parsnips, carrots or sweet potato – cutting them into bigger pieces so they don’t overcook.
 You could also add canned chickpeas.

-- ½ cup coconut milk (do not use “lite” coconut milk -it will result in a very thin, soup like consistency, the thicker the better).
-More to taste after cooking.
+- 1 13.5-14 ounce can coconut milk (do not use “lite” coconut milk -it will result in a very thin, soup like consistency, the thicker the better).

 - 1 can chickpeas, drained